 - By default, any number within 1% of the correct answer is considered correct.
 You can specify your own match range if you use two dots between the start and the end value of the correct answer.
 For example: 3.14..3.1416.

-- You can also specify a required number of Significant figures (aka significant digits) students must enter to get the question correct.
+- On the Interaction card, you can specify a required number of Significant figures (aka significant digits) students must enter to get the question correct.

 - Regular expression, which allows you to set up custom matching criteria (e.g., you may want to look for a specific term and disregard everything else).
 (Contact support for additional assistance.)